valeriano-manassero/kubernetes-gitops-dev/README.md

-# Kubernetes Cluster GItOps development environment
+# Kubernetes Cluster GitOps development environment

 This repository contains the Terraform code to create a Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/).